Jaseci-Labs/jaclang/support/jac-lang.org/docs/learn/impl_docs.md

 # Separating code Implementation from Declaration

-Jac-lang offers a unique feature which allows the coder to separate the functional declaration of the code and their declaration.
+Jac-Lang offers a unique feature which allows the coder to separate the functional declaration of the code and their declaration.
 This facilitate cleaner code without importing required files manually.

 ## Function Declaration and Function Body